 Many of our members give back to the Center and our community as well.
 They roll up their sleeves and help with fundraisers as well as volunteer for our FISH program to give rides to residents who can’t drive and need to get to the doctor.
 They collect donations to make holiday gift bags for elders who are alone during the holidays.
 The people here are what makes the Center comfortable for fellow members, what makes it hum with life.

-This is not lost on Annie, as the Center celebrated its 25th year of service to the community in 2015.
-She has devoted 25 years of her life to the Center and its wellbeing.
+The Center will celebrate its 30th year of service to the community in 2020.
+Annie has devoted nearly 30 years of her life to the Center and its wellbeing.
 When asked about her thoughts on the Center, she said: